matteo-psnt/wordle-solver/README.md

 # Wordle Solver

 Wordle Solver is a program that can solve Wordles, a popular word puzzle game.
-Given a set of letters, the program finds all the words that can be made from those letters.
+The program can be used to compleate the daily wordle for you.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

 Before you begin, make sure you have the following tools installed on your computer: